eventcore/profile-data-center/api-documentation/program/getbyid.md

     "id":
     {
         "required": true,
-        "validation": "[Must be a valid GUID]"
+        "type": "string",
-    },
+        "validation": "[Must be a valid Program ID - 3 to 40 alphanumeric characters with no spaces]" },
     "subpath":
     {